 3.1 Applications for places at the Academy will be made in accordance with Bristol Local Authority's co-ordinated admission arrangements, and will be made on the Common Application Form (CAF) provided and administered by the Local Authority.
-The CAF can be found by visiting https://www.bristol.gov.uk/schools-learning-early-years/infant-to-junior-transfer.
+The CAF can be found by visiting Infant to Junior Transfer - bristol.gov.uk].
 Alternatively, parents/carers can contact the Academy who will provide them with a copy of the form.